hossein5inq/workwell/docs/faq.md

 - you forget to sanitize html content in your service
 - any user seeing this comment gets their data stolen!

-A more secure way and also more standard is to return user information only in backend to backend calls.
-This is done via a temporary `access token` that allows your backend to request user information from Workwell API.
+A more secure way (and also more standard) is to return the user's information only in backend-to-backend calls.
+This is done via a temporary `access_token` that allows your backend to request user's information from the Workwell API.
 This flow can be considered as a simplified version of OAuth2.